benjaminA202/Vocaddy/README.md

 As the PWA required user authentication and authorization, I integrated the Auth0 stack to provide robust and secure authentication features.
 I also implemented Paddle for payment processing.
 Designed ads, and researched relevant keywords to optimize the PWA's commercial viability.

 While working on the project, I encountered some obstacles, such as the need to modularize my code and implement other best practices.
-However, I approached these hurdles with a tenacious attitude and an unwavering attention to detail.
 As a result, the PWA, although not perfect, is a testament to my drive to push myself and continually improve.

 I came to the conclusion that the project did not have a product market fit and might not be a profitable venture.
 Nevertheless, I have learned valuable lessons from this experience that I carry with me to this day.